AhmedSeemalK/Enterprise-Inference/ida/README.md

 | 22. [**cpu-deepseek-r1-distill-qwen-32b**](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-32B) | CPU-optimized version of the Distilled Qwen-32B model for efficient inference on CPUs. |
 | 23. [**cpu-deepseek-r1-distill-llama8b**](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Llama-8B) | CPU-optimized version of the Distilled LLama-8B model for efficient inference on CPUs. |

-These models can be deployed, providing a range of inference capabilities to suit various needs and applications.

-Notice:
+##### Notice:
-Please note that this list is subject to change, and additional models may be added or removed based on business requirements and model performance evaluations.
+   > Please note that this list is subject to change, and additional models may be added or removed based on business requirements and model performance evaluations.

+For deploying models that are not part of the prevalidated models list from Hugging Face [please refer to the this steps](deploy-llm-model-from-hugging-face)
+##### Notice:
+   > Deploying models that is not part of above prevalidated models list by our team.
+Additional validation and optimization may be required to ensure seamless deployment in an Enterprise environment.

+Both Prevalidated and not valited Models can be deployed, enabling a range of Inference capabilities to support diverse Enterprise needs and applications.

 ## Prerequisites for Setting Up Intel AI for Enterprise Inference Cluster